 The company and management team have a track record of turning around underperforming operators.
 Knight’s merger with Swift Transportation is the best example of this.

 With a highly leveraged balance sheet and severely depressed margins, the carrier was anything but a model fleet when the 2017 deal was struck.
-However, through an operational overhaul and significant equipment and technology investments the Swift fleet’s performance has surpassed the operations of the Knight fleet, ending 2020 with an OR 80 basis points better at 80.7% on an adjusted basis.
+However, through an operational overhaul and significant equipment and technology investments, Swift’s fleet performance has surpassed the operations of the Knight fleet, ending 2020 with an OR 80 basis points better at 80.7% on an adjusted basis.

 Knight-Swift also has significant integration experience, making several acquisitions in the past like Barr-Nun, Abilene Motor Express and most recently third-party logistics provider UTXL.